 c.
 What kinds of energy conservation features are included in the plans of this proposal?
-List other proposed measures to reduce or control energy impacts, if any: None, site is fully developed.
+List other proposed measures to reduce or control energy impacts, if any:

 7. Environmental Health [help]

 a.
 Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
 If so, describe.